Changing the conversation – polymers disrupt bacterial communication…

 Notes to editors

-The paper, Bacteria clustering by polymers induces the expression of quorum sense controlled phenotypes, is available online on the Nature Chemistry website.
+Paper: Bacteria clustering by polymers induces the expression of quorum sense controlled phenotypes.

 About the University of Nottingham